Lithuania's borders are open for travel from some countries, and domestic restrictions are being lifted.

 Are the restaurants and bars open in Lithuania?

-Restaurants, cafes and bars in Lithuania are open for takeout and delivery only.
+Restaurants, cafes and bars in Lithuania are open, with health measures in place.

 Are businesses and attractions open in Lithuania?